moondance-labs/tanssi-docs/learn/tanssi/external-security-providers/symbiotic.md

 3. Downtime or Unavailability
 4. Consensus Violations

-When a veto-slashing event is triggered and the authorities designated as resolvers by the vault managers can accept or revert this action.
+When a veto-slashing event is triggered, the authorities designated as resolvers by the vault managers can accept or revert this action.

 !!! note
     Slashing events can only be triggered by operators' misbehavings in the Tanssi network itself.
 Tanssi appchains, even if faulty or malicious, run in a sandboxed environment and can not cause slashing.